-If a project aims to set up an information infrastructure for long-term use, it is expected that the proposal is submitted and supported by or together with an institution that is able to maintain the research data infrastructure and ensure its sustainability.
+If a project aims to set up an information infrastructure for long-term use, it is expected that the proposal is submitted and supported by or together with an institution that is in a position to consolidate the project results and ensure that these are safeguarded in the long term.
 For this reason, the institution is expected to make an appropriate financial contribution of its own during the project period.